 Of course, location plays a huge part in your interaction with your IPs, so it’s important to consider whether you want your IPs to live nearby or if you’d be happy with a long-distance relationship.

 If you live near each other, you’ll be able (and possibly expected) to meet regularly in person or have them attend your clinic appointments.
-If you choose long-distance or international intended parents, you may only be able to contact them via Whatsapp or Facebook or see them periodically on Zoom meetings.
+If you choose long-distance or international intended parents, you may only be able to contact them via WhatsApp or Facebook or see them periodically on Zoom meetings.

 You’ll also want to consider your relationship with the IPs after the birth.
 Are you hoping for regular updates after the birth, or will you be okay if the IPs decide to keep minimal contact?
+Each situation will be quite different in terms of keeping them updated regarding your progress.

-2. What about the language barrier?
+2. What About the Language Barrier?

 FSC loves making dreams come true for international parents.
 If you’re okay with working through a language barrier, you’ll need to know how to use translation apps and communicate across different time zones.